AnalogLabs/EthereumHealthFund/README.md

     - prior authorizations
     - utilization review
-    - delayed or missing payments for services rendered
+    - late or delinquent payments for services rendered
-    - resorting to collection agencies
     - applying to join each individual health insurance company's network